its-your-favorite/Fancy/README.md

   * Also, a few functions are added like filterObj
  * Was that a dragon ball z reference?
   * Yes
- * Wait, what functions did you add?
+ * Wait, what functions did you add fancyArray, besides what is in underscore?
-  * Functions
    * toTrueArray
    * hasAll
    * sameContents
    * chunk
-  * Objects
+ * Okay, what functions did you add to fancyObject, besides what is in underscore?
    * meld
    * mapObj
    * filterObj